Australian Lottery Licensing and ACMA Regulations Explained

 Responsible Gambling Notice

 Lotteries are games of chance.
-If you experience problems with gambling, contact Gambling Help Online or call 1800 858 858 (Australian Gambling Help Line).
+If gambling becomes a problem, contact Gambling Help Online or call 1800 858 858.

 About This Article